EU restates Balkans pledge, warns of Russia

 The summit, part of the so-called Berlin Process launched by Merkel in 2014, saw the signature of a Transport Community Treaty and the launch of talks on a future Regional Economic Area.

-The transport pact is to create up to 80,000 jobs in the next few years and lead to more than €514 million in EU and private sector investments in roads, bridges, railways and energy projects, the European Commission said.
+The transport pact is to create up to 80,000 jobs in the next few years and lead to €514 million in EU and private sector investments in roads, bridges, railways and energy projects, the European Commission said.

 The economic area is designed to create “free flow of goods and services” in preparation for the countries’ entry into the single market.

-The Berlin Process comes after the Commission said there would be no further enlargements until after 2019, dampening EU-romanticism in the region.
+The Berlin Process came after the Commission said there would be no further enlargements until after 2019, dampening EU-romanticism in the region.

-According to British pollster Gallup, more than 80 percent of Kosovars and Albanians and about 60 percent of Bosnians and Macedonians want to join the EU, but just 49 percent of Montengrins and 40 percent of Serbs also want to do so.
+According to British pollster Gallup, more than 80 percent of Kosovars and Albanians and about 60 percent of Bosnians and Macedonians want to join the EU, but just 49 percent of Montengrins and 40 percent of Serbs want to do so.

-The Trieste summit comes amid Russian diplomatic and propaganda efforts to sow ethnic divisions in Bosnia and Macedonia and to consolidate its old alliance with Serbia.
+The Trieste summit comes amid Russian diplomatic and propaganda efforts to sow ethnic divisions in Bosnia and Macedonia and to redouble its old alliance with Serbia.

 Russia also stands accused of trying to stage an anti-Western coup in Montenegro last year.